 If you’re reading this, congratulations.
 You have the motivation to do something other than sitting on a couch surrounded by Dove chocolate wrappers that say mildly uplifting things.
-No matter if you’re looking to celebrate on a heated patio or with a great meal at home, these specials should give you some inspiration.
+No matter if you’re looking to celebrate at a restaurant or with a great meal at home, these specials should give you some inspiration.
 Happy Valentine’s Day.

 Sugargoat is a very good bakery from the Girl & the Goat team that opened last year in the West Loop.
 And if you haven’t checked this place out yet, Valentine’s Day seems like a good time to do it.
 They’re offering a variety of decorated cookies, a heart-shaped chocolate chip cookie cake, and a vanilla cake with caramel and strawberry frosting.
-Oh, and for $20 you can get an assortment of five Valentine’s Day cupcakes.
+Oh, and for $45 you can get two bloom Valentine’s Day cupcakes and fresh floral arrangement.

-This Southern restaurant in Hyde Park is offering a $200 three-course dinner for two.
+This Southern restaurant in Hyde Park is offering a $184 three-course dinner for two.
 It comes with a bottle of rosé, and your choice of things like roasted oysters, a beet salad, and cheesecake or chocolate truffles.
 There’s also the option to add lobster for $18.
-FYI: we ordered from Virtue for Thanksgiving, and it was very good.
+FYI: we ordered from Virtue for Thanksgiving last year, and it was very good.

 This sushi place is offering a virtual class where you’ll learn how to make some cocktails, and a mochi.
 It costs $110, you get the Zoom link after you register, and they provide all the ingredients (plus a list of the kitchen equipment you’ll need).
 And don’t worry, part of the fun is that you’ll be able to ask the bartender and pastry chef questions.

 Well, we think this is pretty neat.
-Althea, an upscale vegan restaurant on the Mag Mile, is offering a $55 six-course chocolate-themed menu for carryout.
-You’ll find dishes like hearts of palm ceviche made with white chocolate, beet and chestnut gnocchi with cocoa nib pesto, and mushrooms with a chocolate demi-glace.
-Yes, there will also be dessert, and yes, it will be chocolate.
+Althea, an upscale vegan restaurant on the Mag Mile, is offering a $65 four-course dinner.
+You’ll find dishes like truffle risotto with black winter truffles, abalone mushrooms, and chocolate marquis for dessert.